Sarah Dines

-Sarah Elizabeth Dines (born 27 May 1965) is a British Conservative Party politician.
-She has been Member of Parliament (MP) for Derbyshire Dales since the 2019 general election.
-She has been serving Parliamentary Under-Secretary of State for Safeguarding since October 2022.
+Sarah Elizabeth Dines (born 27 May 1965) is a British Conservative Party politician who was Member of Parliament (MP) for Derbyshire Dales from 2019 to 2024.
+She served as Parliamentary Under-Secretary of State for Safeguarding from October 2022 to November 2023.
 She served as Lord Commissioner of the Treasury from September to October 2022.

 Early life and career

-Dines was born in Billericay, and raised in Basildon, Essex.
+Sarah Dines was born on 27 May 1965 in Billericay, and raised in Basildon.
 Her parents, Elizabeth (née Dale) and Tony Dines, were tenant farmers until their tenancy was ended and their farm was taken from them to form part of what then became Basildon new town.
 Her mother served as a Conservative councillor on Basildon District Council and subsequently on Maldon Town Council, Maldon District Council and Essex County Council.

 Dines attended Chalvedon comprehensive school and completed her A Levels at Basildon College.
 She studied at Brunel University from 1983 to 1987, and at the Inns of Court School of Law between 1987 and 1988.
 She is a member of Lincoln's Inn and was called to the Bar in July 1988.

-Legal career

-She worked as a family law practitioner, latterly at 3 Paper Buildings, dealing with divorce, including complex financial and business assets, care, adoption, international child law and child abduction and related issues.
+She worked as a family law practitioner, latterly at 3 Paper Buildings, dealing with divorce, including financial and business assets, care, adoption, international child law and child abduction and related issues.
 She is a member of the Family Law Bar Association and the British Academy of Forensic Sciences.

-Political career

-Dines has been a lifelong Conservative, joining the Conservative Party as a teenager; she was chairman of the Basildon Young Conservatives.
-While at university, she was chairman of the Brunel University Conservative Association, and Secretary of the London Conservative Students.
-She also worked as a parliamentary researcher for MP Sir George Gardiner.

-At the age of 21, she was elected to Basildon District Council, representing Burstead ward from 1987 to 1991.
-She unsuccessfully contested the seat of Belfast East at the 1997 general election.

-Dines was elected as Member of Parliament for the Derbyshire Dales constituency at the 2019 general election with 29,356 votes, a majority of 17,381.

-Shortly after her election, Dines was appointed Parliamentary Private Secretary to the Secretary of State for Northern Ireland.

-On 17 September 2021, Dines was appointed Parliamentary Private Secretary to the Prime Minister Boris Johnson, alongside Andrew Griffith, in the second cabinet reshuffle of the second Johnson ministry.